wuifdesign/laravel-multiauth/readme.md

 ## Installation ##

-Firstly you want to include this package in your composer.json file.
+Firstly you want to include this package in your composer.json file,

     "require": {
-        "wuifdesign/multiauth": "dev-master"
+        "wuifdesign/laravel-multiauth": "^0.3.0"
     }

-Now you'll want to update or install via composer.
+and update or install via composer:

     composer update

+Or you can just run:

+    composer require wuifdesign/laravel-multiauth

 Next you open up app/config/app.php and add